Help protect our forests from invasive pests

 We are lucky that forests make up nearly 50 per cent of Manitoba and 66 per cent of Ontario!
 These forests benefit all of us environmentally, economically and culturally.
 Maintaining forest health by preventing the spread of invasive pests is our best (as well as least expensive) line of defence.
 Learning more about firewood and why we shouldn’t transport it is one easy step we can all take to help protect our forests.

 Transporting firewood from one natural area to another poses a great risk to the health of our trees and forests.
-It may seem like a harmless act but can lead to the spread of invasive forest pests — insects, plants and diseases — into new areas where they are not native and have the potential to cause harm.
+It may seem like a harmless act, but it can lead to the spread of invasive forest pests — insects, plants and diseases — into new areas where they are not native and have the potential to cause harm.
 Forest pests can’t move far on their own, but when hiding in firewood they can hitch a free ride and travel long distances.

 Although firewood can look clean and healthy, it can have tiny insects, eggs or microscopic fungi spores that can spread and start a new infestation.
 Aged or seasoned firewood is still not safe because pests can still crawl onto it prior to transport.
 Just because you can’t see signs of a pest infestation doesn’t mean the pests aren’t there.